evert/evert.github.com/_posts/2016/2016-12-14-working-with-hal-in-put.md

 }
 ```

-Instead, we're not opting for using the `about:blank` to specifically mark the
+Instead, we're opting for using the `about:blank` to specifically mark the
 link as removed: